data-brain-mind/tutorials/_posts/2025-11-24-reading-observed-at-mindless-moments-roamm-a-simultaneous-eeg-and-eye-tracking-dataset-of-natural-reading-with-attention-annotations.md

 ### 2.4 Dataset format
 We made the ROAMM dataset easy to work with by aligning eye-tracking data to 64-channel EEG at 256 Hz.
 We downsampled the eye-tracking data using the real-time arrays: for each EEG time point, we identified the closest corresponding eye-tracking sample and used the pupil size at that moment.
 Fixations, saccades, and blinks were directly mapped using their start and end times relative to the EEG time array.

-All data are stored in pandas DataFrames (.pkl format, [{% include figure.html path="assets/img/2025-11-24-reading-observed-at-mindless-moments-roamm-a-simultaneous-eeg-and-eye-tracking-dataset-of-natural-reading-with-attention-annotations/figure_1.png" class="img-fluid" %}](https://www.python.org/downloads/)) for fast loading and smaller file size (compared to .csv format).
+All data are stored in pandas DataFrames (.pkl format) for fast loading and smaller file size (compared to .csv format).
 Each participant has one .pkl file per run, with a total of 5 runs.
 Eye-tracking events like fixations, saccades, and blinks are expanded across their start-to-end times.
 For example, if a fixation occurs from 10 to 11 seconds, all samples within that 1-second window are annotated with `is_fixation = 1`, `fix_tStart = 10`, `fix_tEnd = 11`, `fix_duration = 1`, etc. Time stamps, page boundaries, and mind-wandering episodes are all included, along with metadata such as sampling frequency, run numbers, page numbers, and story names.

 To maintain clarity and focus on natural reading, we defined **first-pass reading** as the period when participants were initially reading the text.
 Activities such as reading task instructions, marking mind-wandering pages, rereading after a mind-wandering report, or answering comprehension questions were excluded from this category.
 Each sample is labeled for first-pass reading, mind-wandering, and fixated words.
 Each fixated word also includes a key linking it to the original text, making it easy to generate embeddings or other vectorized representations within the context of the reading corpus for computational modeling.
 Additional information, including **subject demographic information** and **comprehension question scores** (with corresponding  run and page numbers), and **EEG channel locations** is saved in separate files for easy access.